What Are the Basics of Preschool: Foundation

 Numeracy: Preschoolers are introduced to basic numeracy skills, such as counting, sorting, and identifying shapes and patterns.

-Science: Preschoolers learn about the world around them by exploring scientific concepts, such as cause and effect, observation, and classification.
+Science: Preschoolers learn about the world around them through exploring scientific concepts, such as cause and effect, observation, and classification.

 Social Studies: Preschoolers develop an understanding of their place in the world by learning about community helpers, different cultures and traditions, and basic geography.

-In addition to academic skills, preschool education also focuses on social and emotional development.
-Preschoolers learn how to interact with others, express their emotions, and regulate their behavior.
+In addition to academic skills, preschool education also focuses on social and emotional development:

 Executive function: Preschoolers learn to regulate their behavior, control their impulses, and manage their attention.